d4yr41n/ergo/README.md

 # Ergo

-A minimal status bar for Wayland compositors
+A minimal status bar for Wayland compositors.

 ## Dependencies